Studying politics in worlds that never were and worlds that cannot be, to better understand where we are now.

-In addition to being an Instructor of Political Science at Colorado State University, I also teach at Cherry Hill Seminary, founded the organizational wargame and training consultancy Liminal Operations, LLC, and am Chief Operating Officer of Evil Beagle Games.
+In addition to being an Instructor of Political Science at Colorado State University, I also teach at Cherry Hill Seminary, am the Director of the Professional and Educational Gaming Division for roleplaying game company Mobius Worlds Publishing, and consult organizations using gaming techniques.
 In short, I’m a professional gaming nerd and love every minute of it!

 I “earned” the military callsign (or, nickname) Pigeon back in 1997 for having pet pigeons, to include a bird (Heathcliff) I’ve had since 1996.
 The “dove enthusiast” I purchased Heathcliff from said he was 13-years old at the time!
 I might have to put Heathcliff in my will.